Ristwak/Orbit-Repair/README.md

 ## 🪐 Closing Note

-> *Orbit Repair VR* isn’t just a game — it’s an interactive learning experience that brings players face-to-face with the challenges of working in space.
+> *Orbit Repair VR* is not just a simulation — it’s a journey through the precision and patience of real orbital engineering.
-Through curiosity, precision, and calm under pressure, the player becomes not just a gamer — but a true orbital engineer.

----
+Through immersive learning and guided interaction, players experience what it truly means to repair the future, one bolt at a time.